-I've published articles on James Kelman (and masculinity, existentialism, canonicity, inner-speech, vernacular aesthetics), Alistair MacLeod, William McIlvanney, Alice Munro, Andrew O'Hagan, Don Paterson, Robert Louis Stevenson, Alan Warner, Irvine Welsh, Scottish novels of education, vernacular fetishism, devolution, ‘theory’ and cultural nationalism.
-I have work in progress on 'literary devolution', Scottish political and cultural magazines, and more on James Kelman.
+I've published articles on James Kelman (and masculinity, existentialism, canonicity, inner-speech, vernacular aesthetics), Alistair MacLeod, William McIlvanney, Alice Munro, Andrew O'Hagan, Don Paterson, Robert Louis Stevenson, Alan Warner, Irvine Welsh, Scottish novels of education, vernacular fetishism, ‘theory’ and cultural nationalism.
+I have work in progress on the Indyref novel, the literary culture of contemporary Scotland, more on James Kelman, and an essay on Tom Nairn and literary style.

-Various pieces of cultural and political commentary can be found here and here and here.
+Occasionally I write for the New Statesman on topics related to my research, and other pieces of cultural and political commentary can be found here.

-Alice Doyle - Archive and Narrative in the 2014 Scottish Independence Referendum (AHRC-funded; CDP with the National Library of Scotland)
+Alice Doyle - Archive and Narrative in the 2014 Scottish Independence Referendum (AHRC-funded; CDP with the National Library of Scotland, completed 2021)

 Arianna Introna - Crip Antagonisms: Autonomist Narratives of Disability in Scottish Writing (AHRC-funded; completed 2018)